-The Litter-Robot 3 is a wonderful device for all cat owners that want to forever say goodbye to scooping litter.
-This device is especially designed to offer you the possibility of living in an odorless home, despite having cats, while also using less litter than you would normally use.
+The Litter-Robot 3 is an excellent device for all cat owners who want to forever say goodbye to scooping litter.
+This device is designed to let you live in an odorless home, despite having cats while using less litter than you would typically use.
 Its beauty is that it takes care of the entire litter scooping process by following precise pre-programmed instructions that allow proper functioning at all times.

-However, as most devices out there, the Litter-Robot 3 will also encounter some issues along the way that may impede it from fulfilling its purpose.
-To this end, it’s important to know what the most common ones can be ahead of time, so you can quickly resume your life living in a pleasant home environment with completely satisfied cats.
+However, like most devices, the Litter-Robot 3 will also encounter a few issues that may impede it from fulfilling its purpose.
+To this end, it’s essential to know the most common ones ahead of time, so you can quickly resume living in a pleasant home environment with satisfied cats.

-These issues are easily fixable and it’s important to become familiar with the steps you need to take to fix them, in order to be prepared at all times.
+These issues are easily fixable, and it’s essential to become familiar with the steps needed to fix them to be prepared at all times.
 Let’s look at some of the most common Litter-Robot 3 issues:

 1. Cat Sensor Troubleshooting